On the Shift Invariance of Max Pooling Feature Maps in Convolutional Neural Networks: Shift Invariance of Outputs

-We can show that $\RMV$ is the real part of $\RMW$, and that $\RMW = \RMV + i \MH(\RMV)$, where $\MH$ denotes the two-dimensional Hilbert transform as introduced in \cite{Havlicek1997}. \footnote{ $\MH(\RMV)$ is defined such that $\widehat{\MH(\RMV)}(\bxi) := -i \sign(\xi_1) \HRMV(\bxi)$. } As a consequence, $\HRMW$ is equal to $2\HRMV$ on one half of the Fourier domain, and $0$ on the other half.
+As a consequence, $\fourierComplexWeightimg$ is equal to $2\fourierWeightimg$ on one half of the Fourier domain, and $0$ on the other half.
 Therefore, only one bright spot remains in the spectrum.
-It turns out that such complex filters with high frequency resolution produce stable signal representations, as we will see in section~\ref{subsec:maxpoolmodulus_modulus}.
+We refer the reader to \cref{fig:convkernels_example} for visual example of complex-valued Gabor-like filter.
+It turns out that such complex filters with high frequency resolution produce stable signal representations, as we will see in \cref{sec:invariance_cmod}.
 In the subsequent sections, we then wonder whether this property is kept when considering the max pooling of real-valued convolutions.

-In what follows, $\RMW$ will be referred to as a discrete Gabor-like filter, and the coefficients resulting from the convolution with $\RMW$ will be referred to as discrete Gabor-like coefficients.
+In what follows, $\complexWeightimg$ will be referred to as a discrete Gabor-like filter, and the coefficients resulting from the convolution with $\complexWeightimg$ will be referred to as discrete Gabor-like coefficients.
+The aim of this section is to show that, under the Gabor hypothesis on the convolution kernels $\complexWeightimg \in \complexltwoZsq$, \cmod is nearly shift-invariant.
+To clarify, we establish that